-Hello, I am Nina Folkersma (1969, Buitenpost) and I’m an independent curator and art critic, based in Amsterdam.
+Hello, I am Nina Folkersma (1969, Buitenpost) and I’m an independent curator, editor and advisor, based in Amsterdam.

 After graduating with honors in Art History from the University of Amsterdam, I completed the Curatorial Programme of De Appel in 1996.
 Since then I have worked both as an independent and employed curator in a number of different contexts.

 In 1997, I stayed in Johannesburg (South Africa) for 3 months where I served as an assistant to the Artistic Director Okwui Enwezor and his co-curators at the 2nd Johannesburg Biennale.
 Two years later, I coordinated a comprehensive seminar together with Okwui Enwezor for the National Museum of Ethnology in Leiden.